mattppal/blog/src/content/blog/making-the-most-of-airflow.md

 **Solution:** Linting

 Though linting will not solve all problems, consider a solution like [Black](https://pypi.org/project/black/) for keeping your `.py` files in check.
-Black is the golden standard of Python linting packages, bringing pragmatic, functional format to your code.
+Black is the golden standard of Python linting packages, bringing a pragmatic, functional format to your code.

 Using a formatter directly improves the readability of your code and creates a smooth experience for every developer on your team.
 Black formatted code looks the same, regardless of the project you're reading.
 Though _nothing_ needs to be configured with Black, it can be [configured](https://black.readthedocs.io/en/stable/usage_and_configuration/the_basics.html#configuration-via-a-file) via a `pyproject.toml` file.